CheaRitheavatey/Elementary-Programming/README.md

     NameError: when local or global name is not found
     FileExistError: when you want to create a file that already exist ValueError occurs when a function is called with the proper argument type but with the wrong value.

+- raise an exception (usually in a function)
+- try to use the function
+- Handle the exception